Shock (not to be confused with emotional shock) is a

 • Keep checking their breathing, pulse and level of

-• If they lose consciousness at any point, open their airway,
+• If they become unresponsive at any point, open their

-check their breathing, and prepare to treat someone who has become
+airway, check their breathing, and prepare to treat someone who has